 On February 11, 2015, the members of the Trust approved a change in the fiscal year end, July 31 to a calendar year, December 31.
 Approval was also granted by the Washington State Department of Enterprise Services on February 26, 2015.
 As a result of this change, the Trust has a short year for five months from August 1, 2014 to December 31, 2014.
 This change was implemented to follow the change in the premium year to a calendar year.
-Comparative data is five months compared to the prior fiscal year of twelve months.
+Comparative data is twelve months compared to the prior short year of five months.